grafana/tempo/docs/sources/tempo/configuration/_index.md

 For more information on configuration options, see [here](https://github.com/grafana/tempo/blob/main/modules/ingester/config.go).

 The ingester is responsible for batching up traces and pushing them to [TempoDB](#storage).

+While a trace is considered live, additional spans can be added.
+A live, or active, trace is a trace that hasn't received a new batch of spans in more than a configured amount of time (default 10 seconds, set by `ingester.trace_idle_period`).
+After 10 seconds (or the configured amount of time), the trace is flushed to disk and appended to the WAL.
+When Tempo receives a new batch, a new live trace is created in memory.

 ```yaml
 # Ingester configuration block